que-etc/resize-observer-polyfill/README.md

 A polyfill for the Resize Observer API.

-Implements event based tracking of changes in the content dimensions of elements.
+Implements event based tracking of changes in the content dimensions of elements, i.e. no polling (in the general case) unless DOM is mutated or the `resize` event is triggered.
 Uses MutationsObserver and falls back to an infinite dirty checking cycle if the first one is not supported.
-Handles DOM mutations and long running CSS transitions/animations.
-Can optionally observe resizing of a `<textarea>` and track changes caused by the `:hover` pseudo-class.
+Handles long running CSS transitions/animations and can optionally observe resizing of a `<textarea>` element along with changes caused by the `:hover` pseudo-class.

-Compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html).
+Compliant with the [spec](http://rawgit.com/WICG/ResizeObserver/master/index.html) and the native implementation.
 Doesn't contain any publicly available methods except for those described in the spec.
-The size is 3.6kb when minified and gzipped.
+The size is _3.6kb_ when minified and gzipped.

 [Live demo](http://que-etc.github.io/resize-observer-polyfill) (has style problems in IE10 and lower).